microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

 ]
 ```

-You can find your existing app ID / client IDs or provision new ones by logging into https://apps.dev.microsoft.com  with your developer account.
-Upon logging in, you can view the App Id / client Id for any of your apps.
-Both Live SDK (hex values) and Converged app ids (GUIDs) are supported.
-The IDs used to enable support for Microsoft Account or Azure Active Directory must be added using the platform type "msa" as outlined in the example above.
+You can find your existing app ID/client IDs or provision new ones by signing in to the [Application Registration Portal](https://apps.dev.microsoft.com) with your developer account.
+When you sign in, you can view the App ID/client ID for any of your apps.
+Both Live SDK (hex values) and converged app IDs (GUIDs) are supported.
+Use the platform type "msa" when you add the IDs used to enable support for a Microsoft account or Azure AD, as shown in the previous example.

-**Note:** *Application Developers using AAD only*
-If you are building an application which will support AAD users, and you do not use a Converged application id issued through https://apps.dev.microsoft.com  you will need to provide the GUID for the Application ID of your Azure app.
-This type of ID should also be configured as platform type *msa*.
+>**Note:** If you're building an application that supports Azure AD users, and you do not use a converged application ID issued through the [Application Registration Portal](https://apps.dev.microsoft.com), you will need to provide the GUID for the application ID of your Azure app.
+This type of ID should also be configured as platform type "msa".

-You can find the GUID in the Azure Portal for your Tenant, using the following steps:
+To find the GUID in the Azure Portal for your tenant:

-1. Login to the Azure portal https://portal.azure.com
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Select **Azure Active Directory**
+2. Select **Azure Active Directory**.
-3. Under **Manage** select **App registrations**
+3. Under **Manage**, select **App registrations**.
-4. Select your app from the list and you can view your Application ID (GUID) listed under **Essentials**
+4. Select your app from the list.
+You can view your application ID (GUID) under **Essentials**.

 #### Encoding the cross-platform-app-identifiers file
 If you're not seeing activities resume in the correct native applications across platforms or you're unable to read activities published by all members in the group -- there may be an issue with your JSON file being parsed appropriately.
 When outputting this file ensure you're saving the cross-platform-app-identifiers file with "Unicode (UTF-8 without signature) - Codepage 65001" encoding.